publicdocs/uscode/assets/md/titles/usc26/us/usc/t26/stA/ch1/schC/ptIII/sptC/m__us_usc_t26_s362.md

         Notwithstanding subsection (a)(2), if money—

-            (A) is received by a corporation, on or after June 22, 1954, as a contribution to capital, and
+            (A) is received by a corporation as a contribution to capital, and

             (B) is not contributed by a shareholder as such,